-China hawks encounter new opponent: U.S. companies
+China hawks encounter powerful opponent: U.S. companies

-The friction shows the difficulties the government faces in translating its national-security agenda into the real world, where influential industries have developed deep ties to China over many years.
+The friction shows the difficulties the government faces in translating its national security agenda into the real world, where influential industries have developed deep ties to China over many years.

 Congress and the Trump administration say the measures are necessary to lessen U.S. reliance on a strategic rival that could sabotage, hack or withhold important technology.
 Some U.S. companies argue that the restrictions will cost tens of billions of dollars and in some cases won’t improve national security.